qianqin11/spectral-gap-randomized-step-MALA/formalization/TRUST_BOUNDARY.md

 # Trust boundary

-Status date: **2026-08-30**
+Last recorded Lean validation: **2026-08-30**

+Documentation/PDF synchronization: **2026-09-05**; no new Lean build.

-This document states what must be trusted when checking the Lean formalization of the main lower-bound theorem in Qian Qin and Guanyang Wang's **A Global Spectral Gap for MALA with a Uniformly Randomized Step Size**.
+This document states what must be trusted when checking the Lean formalization of the main lower-bound theorem in Qian Qin's **A global spectral gap for Metropolis-adjusted Langevin algorithm with a uniformly randomized step size**.
 Mathematical assumptions on the target are described separately in `PAPER_READER_GUIDE.md`.

 ## Project trust boundary